Compare Online Master of Social Work (MSW) Programs - CSWE Accredited

 What is CSWE Accreditation?

 The Council on Social Work Education (CSWE) is a partnership of educational and professional social work institutions, social welfare agencies and private citizens.
-Founded in 1952, CSWE is recognized by the Council for Higher Education Accreditation as the sole accrediting agency in the United States for all social work education, including online and hybrid programs.
-CSWE accreditation signals that a graduate or undergraduate social work education program satisfactorily meets the council’s standards for student competencies, institutional policies, curricula and more.
-The CSWE stresses that all accredited programs, both in person and online, are subject to the same standards and criteria.
+The CSWE is recognized by the Council for Higher Education Accreditation as the sole accrediting agency in the United States for all social work education.
+CSWE accreditation signals that an undergraduate or graduate social work program satisfactorily meets the council’s standards for student competencies, institutional policies, curricula and more.

 Specifically, CSWE accreditation entails: